 - This recipe only has 5 ingredients, especially if you keep granola on hand.

 - It's a healthier dessert!
 Because pears are high in fiber and lower in calories, they've been shown to help patients lose weight while containing anti-inflammatory properties.

 Pears - Most types of pears will work well for this easy pear crisp.
 You could even substitute apples.
 I went with Comice pears from Harry and David, but Bartlett would be good too.
 Go with whatever your personal favorite is!

 Granola - This healthy pear crumble recipe is made 1000x easier by using your own granola that you might have leftover from breakfast.
 This means no baking is required!
 If I have the time, I'll use my favorite buckwheat or seed granola.

 Looking for a good store-bought brand?
 My favorite nut free granolas are 88 Acres and Nature's Path.

-Let’s talk about ice cream real quick.
-Put down that Halo Top.
+Ice Cream - When it comes to a healthy ice cream, put down that Halo Top.
 You might think it's really good cause it's fewer calories and protein, but in reality it's overly processed with gums and faux sweeteners.
-Time has an interesting article here, where they explore how some people might think this is the best ice cream, but it comes down to what ingredients are healthy in your mind.
+Time has an interesting article, where they explore how some people might think this is the best ice cream, but it comes down to what ingredients are healthy in your mind.
 My personal goal is to eat as clean as possible with minimal ingredients.
-I’m not looking to cut calories or add protein, I only want items that you can pronounce.
-I’ve gathered a few options for you.
+You want to look for ingredients you can pronounce.

 Jeni's ice cream can be found at Whole Foods and specialty stores.
 I'm a big fan of their Brambleberry Crisp, a combination of blackberries and blackcurrants in vanilla ice cream.
 They're also $12 for a pint, so it's a splurge every once in a while type ice cream.